abhideepghosh/SumItUpAI/readme.md

-# Summarize It Up Using AI
+# SumItUpAI - Summarize It Up Using AI

-Welcome to the SumzAI Webapp, a project created by Abhideep Ghosh.
+Welcome to the SumItUpAI Webapp, a project created by Abhideep Ghosh.
 This web application is built using React.js, styled with Tailwind CSS, and utilizes Redux for state management.
 The main purpose of this web app is to showcase the capabilities of generative artificial intelligence.

 ## About the WebApp